-The Comprehensive School Site Safety Plan was developed for E.P.
-Foster Elementary School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
+The Comprehensive School Site Safety Plan was developed for Will Rogers in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, dress code policy, and bully prevention policy.
-The school's most recent school safety plan was reviewed and updated in November 2016, and shared with school staff in January 2017.
+The school's most recent school safety plan was reviewed and updated in November 2016.
+School staff are engaged in discussions and reviews of school safety practices and procedures throughout the year.
+A more comprehensive review took place in December 2016 as part of staff activities.